Advanced Usage

 method.
 This method allows you to make incremental (temporary) changes to a

-object.
+Instance object.
 This could, for example allow you to explore a

 different part of the search space.